top of page

 I spun into action not knowing what to do, who to talk to, or where to begin.
 I had no knowledge or experience with mental illnesses.
 I was shocked by the gaps in access to treatment, the amount of misinformation and stigma for individuals like my son, that continue to create barriers.

 Thank you to all the individuals and organizations that have shared information, resources, and support over the past few years.
-The goal of this site is to make finding that information as easy as possible.
+I want this website to make finding information as easy as possible, launching action each year with a focus on key initiatives. and growing a base of friends to help accelerate the impact. â€‹â€‹ I also have other, bigger dreams for the future.

 Please join us today!
 Be a part of our community and help us move mountains!